 I have been involved in resistance to BC Hydro's proposed Site C dam on the Peace River in northeast British Columbia in Treaty 8 Territory since 2015.
-To support the farmers and First Nations people who have been trying to stop the dam, I designed and printed shirts in Cree and in Dane-zaa at cost as fundraisers for RAVEN Trust, then continued with other fundraising efforts and art projects.
+To support the farmers and First Nations people who have been trying to stop the dam, I designed and printed shirts in Cree and in Dane-zaa as fundraisers for RAVEN Trust, then continued with other fundraising efforts and art projects.

 (With Art Napoleon, Claire Kujundzic & Marg Dinsdale at the Paddle for the Peace; photo courtesy of Darcy Shawchek.)

 The people of the Peace River valley have taught me many things and given me many gifts - more than I have contributed to their cause.
 I want to share my printing skills so that others can produce their own projects and designs.
 Some may wish to print personal images; others may produce items to help "Keep the Peace".